 Old Side Hotel — A centrally-located boutique hotel within easy walking distance of most of Tbilisi’s main attractions.
 There are numerous rooms available, 24-hour reception, and an option to add breakfast in your nightly rate.
 Click here to see their latest prices

 Airbnb — Airbnb is a popular choice in Tbilisi if you’re after your own apartment or just want a private room in a local’s home.
-There are many properties available throughout the city such as this super comfortable studio apartment and if you’re new to Airbnb, you can click here to get up to $40 off your first stay
+There are many properties available throughout the city such as this super comfortable studio apartment.
+Click here to see the best Airbnbs in Tbilisi.

 Not quite what you’re looking for?
 Click here to browse more Tbilisi hotels